donald-pinckney/pacsolve/artifact/README.md

 Note that because we minimize `min_oldness` at second priority, we get a solution with `b@2.0.0` rather than `b@1.0.0`, as that does not affect graph size.

 **Step 22:**

 ```bash
 popd
 ```

 ## Running the Experiments of the Evaluation Section

-Finallly, this VM can also be used to reproduce the experimental results of evaluation section of the paper.
+Finallly, this container can also be used to reproduce the experimental results of evaluation section of the paper.

-**Note: reproducing the experimental results within this VM will take 3-10 days of compute.
+**Note: reproducing the experimental results within this container will take 3-10 days of compute.
 Proceed only if you wish!**

 We will not perfectly reproduce the results, particularly performance results, due to limited time and compute resources and variation from the machines on which we ran the reported experiments.

 First, we clear any existing experimental data.
 This deletes all the directories `~/experiment-dir*/`:

 **Step 23:**

 ```bash
 # Clear any existing experiment data
 delete_experiment